upbound-demo/fn-fluxcd-per-team/README.md

-It expects a `spec.teams` field with a list of team entries whose struct has to comply with the `Team` struct defined [here](./teams.go) in this repository and the composition needs to have an object of type `XEKS` in `demo.upbound.io` group whose name will be used as the `providerConfigRef.name` of all generated `Object` resources.
+It expects a `spec.teams` field with a list of team entries whose struct has to comply with the `Team` struct defined [here](./teams.go) in this repository and the composition needs to have an object of type `XEKS` in `demo.upbound.io` group whose `spec.nameForProviderConfigs` will be used as `spec.providerConfigRef.name` of the generated `Object`s.

 ## Developing